Ditchling: Religious buildings

 Ditchling has a long history of Protestant Nonconformism.
 The village has four extant places of Christian worship and one former chapel.

 St Margaret's Church, founded in the 11th century, is the village's Anglican church.
 The fabric of the flint and sandstone building is mostly 13th-century, although the nave is original.
-Its large churchyard has big patches of tiny black earthtongues.
+Its large churchyard has big patches of tiny black earthtongues, which are fungi.
 In 1740, a chapel (now called The Old Meeting House) was built on the side of a late 17th-century house off East End Lane.
 It is now used by the Unitarian community and is full of polished woodwork.
 Emmanuel Chapel, used by an Evangelical congregation, was built in the early 20th century but may have had a predecessor elsewhere in the village.
 The Quaker community have a modern meeting house near the centre of the village.
-The Beulah Strict Baptist Chapel (now a house) on East End Lane was in religious use between 1867 and the 1930s.
-Its church occupies a knoll at the crossways of the south-north watershed between the catchments of the Adur and the Ouse, and the east-west Roman Greensand Way.
+The Beulah Strict Baptist Chapel (now a house, No. 9 East End Lane) was in religious use between 1867 and the 1930s.
+Its church occupies a knoll at the crossways of the south–north watershed between the catchments of the Adur and the Ouse, and the east-west Roman Greensand Way.
 A huge Sarsen boulder, like those of Stone Henge, bulges out of the rubble retaining south wall of its churchyard.
+It was converted into a house in 1947 by the author Esther Meynell.